Scales Aren’t Just a Fish Thing™

 When you are ready, you will need to purchase the second of the series.

-You can ask to have your payment automatically charged to your card every month.
+You can ask to have your payment automatically charged to your card every month or just move along at your own speed.
+The class charge is monthly.

 My hope is that you’ll love it and this will be the start of a great time when music becomes a part of your life.